dang0705/nodejs-auto-publish/README.md

   branch: 'release',
   dist:'myDistPath',
   npmScript: 'app:prod',
-  master:'master'  // The source code branch that must be switched for the current package });
+  master:'master'  // Package qualifies the source branch that must be switched to });

 // 有多个打包分支 monorepo or multiple packaging branch